Migraine: Causes, Treatment, And Prevention

-In addition to medications there are several devices to treat migraine attacks5.
+In addition to medications there are non-pharmacological options to address migraine attacks5.

-- Avulux: Avulux glasses use a precision tinted optical filter that absorbs as much as 97% of the most painful and clinically proven migraine triggering wavelengths of light.
-Using Avulux helps with light sensitivity and in reducing migraine related pain.
+- Avulux: Avulux glasses use a precision tinted optical filter that absorbs as much as 97% of the most harmful wavelengths of light.
+Using Avulux can help individuals manage the impact of light sensitivity.

 - Cefaly: It is a small headband device that sends electrical pulses through the forehead to stimulate a nerve linked with migraines

 - GammaCore is a handheld portable device that stimulates the vagus nerve in the neck and has been shown to helpmigraine sufferers